Score-Extension/score-extension-analytics/Analytics.md

 # Score Extension Analytics

-This file tracks all existing analytics that exist in the [Score browser extension](https://getscore.app).
+This file tracks all existing analytics that exist in the [Score browser extension](https://getscore.app), as of version 1.9.0 on the Chrome store.

 Score Users: Your data is never sold, and is used as analytics to make Score more useful.
 You can view Score's Privacy Policy [here](https://getscore.app/privacy).
 Score currently uses Mixpanel to store its analytics.
 For details on Mixpanel's privacy policy, please click [here](https://mixpanel.com/legal/privacy-policy/).

 ## Common Properties